jgnooo/MVADepth/README.md

 ## Train & Test network
 - #### Train
-    - Prepare the dataset for training. (we used the dataset created by DenseDepth, See [DenseDepth](https://github.com/ialhashim/DenseDepth))
+    - Prepare the dataset for training. (we used the NYU V2 dataset)
     - Run following command.
     ```python train.py --bs 4 --lr 0.0001 --epochs 20```